Most family lawyers require a retainer up-front in the thousands of dollars, and an hourly rate of $200 to $1,000 per hour.

 Rocket Lawyer also offers discounts when you need to hire an attorney, which you may need to do depending on the complexity of your situation.

-- Instant access to Rocket Lawyer’s entire library of legal documents
+- Rocket Lawyer’s entire library of legal documents

 - Document Defense protection on all of your contracts